 Not one of the most popular spots but Bergamo definitely deserves a spot on your Italy backpacking list.
 You can probably smell fried garlic and freshly brewed coffee as you imagine walking through its medieval streets.
 Staying in Italy means amazing culture, delicious food and incredible relaxing vibes – Bergamo offers all of that and even more!

+Bergamo might be a great day trip from Milan, but it has so much more to offer for those who visit for a little longer.
 Let’s find out where you’re going to stay first, though!
 All these hostels have been chosen because they’re great quality, but slightly different from the rest.
 Some of them can even be considered the best hostels in Italy.
 Which one is your favourite?

 Overall Best Hostel in Bergamo – Central Hostel Bg